 Find out about each hubs funding on their websites.

 Film hubs respond to the needs and make up of their regions so funds may be formatted individually, and focus on different elements of the priorities at different times.
+You must register as an organisation to be a FAN member to receive funding, but registration is free.

 There are also a range of funders who fund projects supporting diverse groups.